blukatstudios/ManafestLore/README.md

-This repository is a place to store and organize notes about this universe.
+This website is a slightly fancier way to gather my thoughts than a loose bundle of spiral bound notebooks.
+The contents are details about a science fiction high fantasy universe which is intended to serve as the setting for video games.
-If you are reading this, understand that the content within has not been created for your eyes.
 Also, this repo is now becoming a node.js website.

-[Placeholder] denotes that a given entity has not yet been named.
+Before it was a node.js site, this repo was a gathering of interlinked html files, and before that it was just a bunch of txt files.